Skip links

 6.2 Purpose of data processing

 The purpose of using technically necessary cookies is to simplify the use of websites for users.
 Some functions of our website cannot be offered without the use of cookies.
 For these, it is necessary that the browser is recognized even after a page change.
+We need cookies for the following applications:

 • Adoption of language settings